OscarBackman92/CI-PP2-OScar-B-ckman/README.md

     * The structure of the Website was developed using HTML as the main language.
 * CSS
     * The Website was styled using custom CSS in an external file.
-* Gitpod
+* VScode
-    * The site was developed with Gitpod IDE
+    * The site was developed with VScode
 * GitHub
     * Source code is hosted on GitHub and deployed using Git Pages.
 * Git